proteinreport/proteinreport.org/content/en/directory/cellular-agriculture/index.md

 weight: 5000
 uuid: 1271
 ---
-<p>Cell Ag Ltd was founded in early 2016 as the first UK startup in the cell-based meat space.&amp;nbsp;An extensive research and development program looks to deliver scaled technology for multi species cell-based meat technology.</p>
+<p>Cell Ag Ltd was founded in early 2016 as the first UK startup in the cell-based meat space.&nbsp;An extensive research and development program looks to deliver scaled technology for multi species cell-based meat technology.</p>